thoughtram/blog/_posts/2015-03-27-building-a-zippy-component-in-angular-2.md

 {% endraw %}
 {% endhighlight %}

 Next, our component needs a template.
-We add a `Template` annotation that tells Angular where to load the component template from like this:
+We add a `View` annotation that tells Angular where to load the component template from like this:

 {% highlight javascript %}
 {% raw %}
-import { Component, Template } from 'angular2/angular2';
+import { Component, View } from 'angular2/angular2';

 @Component({
   selector: 'zippy'
 })
-@Template({
+@View({
-  url: 'zippy.html'
+  templateUrl: 'zippy.html'
 })
 export class Zippy {